-The font comprises 104 characters in ROM, and 24 user-definable characters.
+The font is a 5 x 7 matrix comprising 104 characters in ROM, and 24 user-definable characters.
 The selection from the total of 128 characters is represented by the lower 7 bits of the 8-bit digit registers.
-The MSB, shown as X in the ROM maps (Tables 7 and 8), controls the DP segment of the digit; it is set to light the DP.
+The MSB, shown as x in the ROM map (Table 7), controls the DP segment of the digit; it is set to light the DP, cleared to leave it unlit.